jhipster/jhipster-registry/README.md

 ### Development Mode

 `JHipster Registry` default integration uses a `vault` server with an in-memory backend.
-The data shall not be persisted and shall require you to configure secrets after every restart.
+The data shall not be persist and shall require you to configure secrets after every restart.
 The in-memory configuration provides an easy way to test out the integration and later switch to the recommended server mode.

 - Start vault server docker container: